Packard V-1650 Merlin: Design and development

 At the outbreak of World War Two, the British aviation industry expanded greatly.
 There was great need for the Rolls-Royce Merlin engine with shadow factories being established in Crewe, Manchester, and Glasgow.
 This was not enough to meet increasing demand with the British government looking to expand production using U.S. manufacturers.
 An agreement was reached between Rolls-Royce and the Packard Motor Car Company in September 1940 to manufacture the Merlin under license, with a $130,000,000 order being placed.
 The first Packard-built engine, designated V-1650-1, ran in August 1941.

 The first American model was a version of the Mark XX, designated the V-1650-1 by the American military and the Packard Merlin 28 by the British.
 This engine used a single-stage, two-speed supercharger, the gear changing mechanism of which originally came from a French Farman patent license.
 The Merlin 28 was used for the Avro Lancaster bomber.
 The USAAF V-1650-1 version of this engine was used in the Curtiss P-40Fs.
 The initial Packard modifications to this engine changed the main crankshaft bearings from a copper-lead alloy to a silver-lead combination and featured indium plating.
-This had been developed by General Motors' Pontiac Division to prevent corrosion, which was possible with lubricating oils that were used at that time.
-The bearing coating also improved the break-in (running-in) and load-carrying abilities of the surface.
+The bearing coating improved the break-in (running-in) and load-carrying abilities of the surface.